open-make/airtrack-doc-website/code_usage.md

 - https://github.com/adafruit/Adafruit_MPR121/blob/master/examples/MPR121test/MPR121test.ino

 - Depending on your wiring the MPR121 will register more or less contacts.
 You might need to change the thresholds.
-    - These values can be found in the definitions.h file starting with line 97
+    - These values can be found in the definitions.h file starting with "static const long int SAME_SENSOR_MAX_THRESHOLD = 500;"

 ### Test Pixycam2 {pagestep}